-Westerly anomalies (orange/red shading) represent anomalous west-to-east flow Easterly anomalies (blue shading) represent anomalous east-to-west flow A persistent pattern of westerly (easterly) anomalies over the Indian Ocean (central Pacific Ocean) were in place from mid-December to mid-March.
-From mid-March to early May, a pattern of alternating low-level westerly, easterly and again westerly anomalies shifted eastward from the Indian Ocean through the equatorial Pacific associated with the MJO.
-During much of the period from May to early July, a persistent pattern of easterly (westerly) anomalies is evident across the Indian Ocean (western Indonesia) areas.
-Winds are close to average across much of the remainder of the Pacific.
-Longitude 1 BOW 120E 140E
+Westerly anomalies (orange/red shading) represent anomalous west-to-east flow Easterly anomalies (blue shading) represent anomalous east-to-west flow A persistent pattern of westerly (easterly) anomalies over the Indian Ocean (central Pacific Ocean) were in place from mid-January to mid-March.
+From mid-March to early May, a pattern of alternating low-level westerly, easterly and again westerly anomalies associated with the MJO shifted eastward from the Indian Ocean through the equatorial Pacific.

+During much of the period from May to mid July, a persistent pattern of easterly (westerly) anomalies is evident across the Indian Ocean (Indonesia) areas.
+The Easterlies have increased near and just west of the Date Line.

+Longitude

+Time

+TORR TORROSPHENCE OF COMME

+OLR Anomalies: Last 30 days